-The Parents/Guardians will have the responsibility of upholding the recommendations within the policy and accepting the measures held within it.
-Where incidents of bullying are occurring to their child, they will have the responsibility of reporting this to the relevant class teacher/advisor.
-The parents/guardians will have the responsibility of signing the Anti-Bullying policy on behalf of their child and therefore agreeing to be bound by it.
+The Parents/ Guardians will have the responsibility of upholding the recommendations within the policy and accepting the measures held within it.
+Where incidents of bullying are occurring to their child, they will have the responsibility of reporting this to the relevant class teacher/ advisor.

-The APEEE will be responsible for following-up bullying issues that happen in the services run by them, especially when they happen outside the school site or before/after school
+The APEEE will be responsible for following-up bullying issues that happen in the services run by them, especially when they happen outside the school site or before/after school hours.
+They will inform the school about the cases that they managed.
+The APEEE will designate parent representatives or members of their staff to the Anti-Bullying team.